Rory O'Connor (hurler): St Martin's

 O'Connor joined the St Martin's club at a young age and played in all grades at juvenile and underage levels as a dual player.
-He experienced much success in the minor, under-20 and under-21 grades and won eight championship medals across both codes between 2014 and 2018.
+He experienced much success in the minor, under-20 and under-21 grades, winning eight championship medals across both codes between 2014 and 2018.

 On 18 October 2015, O'Connor lined out at right wing-forward when St Martin's faced St James' in the Wexford Football Championship final.
-He was substituted in the 55th minute and ended the game on the losing side following an 0-11 to 1-06 defeat.
+He was substituted in the 55th minute and ended the game on the losing side following a 0-11 to 1-06 defeat.

 O'Connor lined out in his first Wexford Hurling Championship final on 22 October 2017.
 He scored 0-05 from full-forward and ended the game with a winners' medal following the 2-16 to 1-09 defeat of Oulart-the Ballagh.
 On 29 October 2017, St Martin's had the chance to achieve the double when they faced Starlights in the Wexford Football Championship final.
 O'Connor scored a point from left wing-forward in the 0-17 to 1-08 defeat.

 Wexford

 Minor and under-21

 O'Connor first lined out for Wexford as a member of the minor team during the 2015 Leinster Championship.
 He made his first appearance for the team on 25 April when he came on as a substitute for Damien Reck in a 1-18 to 1-17 defeat by Kilkenny.

 O'Connor was eligible for the minor grade again during the 2016 Leinster Championship.
 He lined out at left corner-forward in the Leinster final on 8 July 2016.
-O'Connor scored 0-05 in the 2-12 to 0-12 defeat by Dublin.
+O'Connor scored 0-05 in Dublin's 2-12 to 0-12 defeat.
 He ended the championship as top scorer with 3-33.

 O'Connor was drafted onto the Wexford under-21 team in advance of the 2017 Leinster Championship.
 He made his first appearance in that grade on 31 May 2017 when he lined out at centre-forward in Wexford's 4-21 to 2-09 defeat of Offaly.
 On 5 July 2017, O'Connor scored two points from centre-forward when Wexford suffered a 0-30 to 1-15 defeat by Kilkenny in the Leinster final.

 O'Connor was eligible for the under-21 grade for a second and final season in 2018.
 He lined out in a second successive Leinster final on 4 July.
 O'Connor scored seven points from centre-forward in a 4-21 to 2-26 extra-time defeat by Galway.
 He ended the season by being named in the centre-forward position on the Team of the Year.